mpbrucker/ComplexityProject2/reports/final_report.md

 _**Figure 8.** The power of each frequency in the sliding-block signal, plotted on a log-log scale.
 Simulated over 10,000 iterations with N = 35, and α = 0.25._

 At α = .1, the power spectrum is less linear on a log-log scale: there is a large jump at high frequencies.
-At α = .25, the spectrum is closer to linear, but with a slope of -1.71, it is not very close to being pink noise.
+At α = .25, the spectrum is closer to linear, but with a slope of -1.71, it is likely not pink noise.
 Thus, the pink noise property of the system does not appear to be consistent across different values of α.

 #### Fractal Geometry
 The last factor we investigate to determine the system's SOC properties is fractal geometry.
 Finding fractal geometry requires a box-counting dimension; for our system, we choose the total force on each block as the box-counting dimension, as it is a quantitative value that can be measured across different values of N. However, because the forces on each block are non-discrete values, we must first convert them into discrete values by placing them into different "dimensions," where each dimension contains the forces that fall within a certain range.
 In our model, we sort the forces on blocks into three dimensions, one with forces in the range [0, F<sub>th</sub>/3], one with forces in range [F<sub>th</sub>/3, 2F<sub>th</sub>/3], etc. Then, we run the simulation for a high number of iterations and wait for the earthquake to settle, and count the number of blocks that fall within each range.